-This course must be repeated.

-This course does not impact GPA but does count toward rate of progress.
+- 1. This course must be repeated. - 2.
+This course does not impact GPA but does count toward rate of progress. - 3.
+Applicable to military withdrawals only.

 Pass/Fail Courses

 The following grading scale will be used for only courses identified as pass/fail.
 These courses do not impact GPA, but they do count toward rate of progress.